moserboser/config-files/README.md

 # Configuration files fedora-sway spin

 ## **Important**
 These files are not optimized for other users!
 The wallpaper paths have to be adjusted.
-Additionally, the configuration will not work without some dependencies (see bellow).
+Additionally, the configuration will not work without pywal (see bellow).
 GTK theme, Icon Theme, and qt theme have to be installed manually.
 Please refer to These two links [GTK Theme](https://github.com/swaywm/sway/wiki/GTK-3-settings-on-Wayland) [Arch Wiki on Theming GTK and qt](https://wiki.archlinux.org/title/Uniform_look_for_Qt_and_GTK_applications)  The used Font is [Agave Nerd Font](https://www.nerdfonts.com/font-downloads).

 -----